 Credits and Registration

 Participants in the Civilization in the Western Mediterranean in Barcelona (in Spanish) program remain registered as full-time students in the College.
-They take and receive credit for four courses: the three courses in the civilization sequence and the Spanish language course.
+They take and receive credit for four courses: the three courses in the civilization sequence and a Spanish and Catalan culture course.
 The civilization sequence meets the College’s civilization requirement.
 If a student has already met this requirement, he or she may use these courses as electives.
 The civilization courses have also been pre-approved for use in the Spanish major or minor, assuming a student is not using them for the civilization requirement (a course cannot “double count” for both Civ and major/minor credit).
-Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the student’s respective major.
-The language course will normally count as an elective but may be eligible for use in the Spanish major or minor.
+Their use, partial or total, in any other program of study (major) must be approved by the undergraduate chair of the student’s respective major.
+The culture course will normally count as an elective but may be eligible for use in the Spanish major or minor.
 Course titles, units of credit and grades are placed on the College transcript.

 Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
 The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
 Precise figures for the Barcelona program during the 2021–2022 year are listed below: